dm-uporov/ComposeSelectableChart/README.md

 # ComposeSelectableChart — a pie chart with possibility to select one specific segment.

 This repository is just a showcase of using custom layouts and animations of Jetpack Compose.

-I don't recommend you to use it in production, 'cause I didn't examine the performance.
-But feel free to play, reuse and share.
+Feel free to play, reuse and share.

 ## Demo